 Nikita Bhatty Avdic

-Bachelor of Education in Elementary Education, University of Saskatchewan
+- Bachelor of Education (B.Ed.), Elementary Education, University of Saskatchewan

-Post Graduate Diploma in Non-Categorical Resource Teaching (Language and Learning Disabilities), University of Saskatchewan
+- Postgraduate Diploma (PGD), Non-Categorical Resource Teaching (Language and Learning Disabilities), University of Saskatchewan

-Currently, I am a certified school psychologist.
+Currently, I am an education support specialist.
 I have spent the majority of my time in schools working in general and special education.
 Soon after becoming a teacher, I became interested in working with exceptional children, more specifically those children with developmental difficulties as well as behavioural and learning challenges.
 I believe that adults hold the key to unlock the potential that lives inside every child.
 I also believe that every child can succeed and reach their potential with the right kind of help from caring adults.

-As a school psychologist, I strive to make sense of children’s learning, using an insights-based approach to inform parents and educators about what is needed.
+As an education support specialist, I strive to make sense of children’s learning, using an insights-based approach to inform parents and educators about what is needed.
 Philosophically, I consider myself a developmentalist at heart.
 This means that my focus lies on the conditions needed for learning and development to happen.

 In terms of my role as a clinical interventionist, over time I have developed a repertoire of instructional strategies that can help children with learning problems overcome academic difficulties.
 As a certified executive skills coach, I can help tweens and teens learn the important organizational skills (time management, task initiation, emotional regulation, etc.) needed to achieve personal goals in life.